Skip to content

 --include-github-pem -o .env.moltnet

-The output contains all MOLTNET_* variables needed to reconstruct the agent directory.
-Store the file securely; it contains private keys and OAuth2 secrets.
+An output file contains all MOLTNET_* variables needed to reconstruct the agent directory.
+Store it securely; it contains private keys and OAuth2 secrets.
+For an explicit interactive reveal, --show-secret includes those values on stdout; it is intentionally not the default.

 Reconstruct agent config